sohelaman/dockerized/README.md

 ## Default port map
 The following table shows ports used.
-If a service does not expose its port, then it is not accessible from outside (i.e. from the docker host).
+If a service does not expose its port, then it is not accessible from the outside (i.e. from the docker host).

 | Service       	| Exposed Ports 	| Internal Ports 	| Purpose       	|
 |---------------	|:-------------:	|:--------------:	|---------------	|